Welcome to Nairobi Eastern Central Regional Budget Hub

 About

 In 2022, Bajeti Hub established the Nairobi, Eastern, and Central region budget hub(NEC Hub) which consists of 14 counties namely: Murang’a, Nyeri, Laikipia, Nairobi, Machakos, Meru, Tharaka Nithi, Kajiado, Kitui, and Kiambu, Kirinyaga, Nyandarua, Makueni and Embu with Justice, Advocacy and Empowerment Center (JAEC) currently being the financial host and coordinating organization for the Hub activities.
 The coordination and hosting role played by JAEC is an indicator of a central and organized approach that facilitates meaningful engagement with national and county governments.
-The presence of 3 Coordinators and 8 budget facilitators working as a team is a valuable resource for the HUB.
+The presence of 1 Coordinator and 8 budget facilitators working as a team is a valuable resource for the HUB.
 Their collaboration has contributed significantly to building the individual capacities as well as those of the HUB.
 In return, they empower the community to engage constructively with county governments because effective engagement with National and County governments is crucial for ensuring transparency, accountability, and prudent use of resources to enhance service delivery and improvement of livelihoods.

 NEC Hub has been focusing on social protection, health, and education sectors which were informed by identified gaps during budget advocacy for the past 2 years.
 This is being achieved through a collaborative approach where each budget facilitator is working with at least 15 budget champions already trained in the 14 counties.